corda/corda/docs/source/corda-configuration-file.rst

                    which indicates that the issuer of the TLS certificate is also the issuer of the CRL.
                    Note: If this parameter is set then the tlsCertCrlDistPoint needs to be set as well.

+:flowMonitorPeriodMillis: ``Duration`` of the period suspended flows waiting for IO are logged.
+Default value is ``60 seconds``.

+:flowMonitorSuspensionLoggingThresholdMillis: Threshold ``Duration`` suspended flows waiting for IO need to exceed before they are logged.
+Default value is ``60 seconds``.

 Examples
 --------